thoughtbot/terrapin/README.md

 line.command # => "/opt/bin/lolwut"
 ```

 You can see what's getting run.
-The 'Command' part it logs is in green for visibility!
+The 'Command' part it logs is in green for
+visibility! (where applicable)

 ```ruby
 line = Terrapin::CommandLine.new("echo", ":var", logger: Logger.new(STDOUT))